SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Abstract

 \section{Abstract}

 Semi-supervised object detection (SSOD), leveraging unlabeled data to boost object detectors, has become a hot topic recently.
-However, existing SSOD approaches mainly focus on horizontal objects, leaving multi-oriented objects common in aerial images unexplored.
-At the same time, the annotation cost of multi-oriented objects is significantly higher than that of their horizontal counterparts.
+However, existing SSOD approaches mainly focus on horizontal objects, leaving oriented objects common in aerial images unexplored.
+At the same time, the annotation cost of oriented objects is significantly higher than that of their horizontal counterparts (an approximate 36.5\% increase in costs).
 Therefore, in this paper, we propose a simple yet effective Semi-supervised Oriented Object Detection method termed SOOD++.
-Specifically, we observe that objects from aerial images are usually arbitrary orientations, small scales, and aggregation, which inspires the following core designs: a Simple Instance-aware Dense Sampling (SIDS) strategy is used to generate comprehensive dense pseudo-labels; the Geometry-aware Adaptive Weighting (GAW) loss dynamically modulates the importance of each pair between pseudo-label and corresponding prediction by leveraging the intricate geometric information of aerial objects; we treat aerial images as global layouts and explicitly build the many-to-many relationship between the sets of pseudo-labels and predictions via the proposed Noise-driven Global Consistency (NGC).
-Extensive experiments conducted on various multi-oriented object datasets under various labeled settings demonstrate the effectiveness of our method.
-For example, on the DOTA-V1.5 benchmark, the proposed method outperforms previous state-of-the-art (SOTA) by a large margin (+2.92, +2.39, and +2.57 mAP under 10\%, 20\%, and 30\% labeled data settings, respectively) with single-scale training and testing.
+Specifically, we observe that objects from aerial images usually have arbitrary orientations, small scales, and dense distribution, which inspires the following core designs: a Simple Instance-aware Dense Sampling (SIDS) strategy is used to generate comprehensive dense pseudo-labels; the Geometry-aware Adaptive Weighting (GAW) loss dynamically modulates the importance of each pair between pseudo-label and corresponding prediction by leveraging the intricate geometric information of aerial objects; we treat aerial images as global layouts and explicitly build the many-to-many relationship between the sets of pseudo-labels and predictions via the proposed Noise-driven Global Consistency (NGC).
+Extensive experiments conducted on various oriented object datasets under various labeled settings demonstrate the effectiveness of our method.
+For example, on the DOTA-V2.0/DOTA-V1.5 benchmark, the proposed method outperforms previous state-of-the-art (SOTA) by a large margin (+2.90/2.14, +2.16/2.18, and +2.66/2.32) mAP under 10\%, 20\%, and 30\% labeled data settings, respectively, with single-scale training and testing.
 More importantly, it still improves upon a strong supervised baseline with 70.66 mAP, trained using the full DOTA-V1.5 train-val set, by +1.82 mAP, resulting in a 72.48 mAP, pushing the new state-of-the-art.
 Moreover, our method demonstrates stable generalization ability across different oriented detectors, even for multi-view oriented 3D object detectors.
-The code will be made available.
+The project page is at \url{https://dk-liang.github.io/SOODv2/}.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{